Where to stay for Glastonbury 2025: The best luxury staycations to book now

 Luxury boltholes to book if your festival non-negotiables include a comfy bed, a hot shower and, of course, a spa

 Some say that camping is part of the festival experience – but we’re happy to disagree.
 While Glastonbury is the UK’s most iconic music festival, and tickets are similar to gold dust, nothing deters us more than the thought of queuing for showers, dirty toilets and leaky tents.
 And, while no one escapes a trip to a festival Portaloo, for those willing to pay a premium, you can swap the latter for fully-furnished glamping pods fitted with memory-foam mattresses, Egyptian cotton bedding, running hot water and more power sockets than you can shake a stick at.
 Sound like your type of festival?
-We’ve scoured the perimeter of Glastonbury’s Worthy Farm to find the best on-site luxury accommodation and external high-end hotels all less than half an hour from the festival, so you can enjoy Glastonbury 2024 in style (and with plenty of hot showers).
+We’ve scoured the perimeter of Glastonbury’s Worthy Farm to find the best on-site luxury accommodation and external high-end hotels all less than half an hour from the festival, so you can enjoy Glastonbury 2025 in style (and not a baby wipe in sight).

 The Pop-Up Hotel, Worthy Farm